Physics of a granular pile: Thermodynamics

 \section{Thermodynamics}

-An \textit{ensemble} of random realizations (microstates) of piles in mechanical equilibrium with the fixed number of balls $\mathcal{N}$, as defined in \S \ref{sec:Intro}, allows us to stay within the realm of equilibrium thermodynamics.
-Our balls are distinguishable, since they are marked by the position $(i,j)$, so there is no entropy associated with the exchange of the balls which would otherwise appear in a collection of indistinguishable boson or fermion particles in quantum thermodynamics.
+An \textit{ensemble} of random realizations (microstates) of piles in mechanical equilibrium with the fixed number of balls $\mathcal{N}$, as defined in \S \ref{sec:Intro}, allows us to stay within the realm of equilibrium thermodynamics and to develop thermodynamical description by averaging over this ensemble or its subsets, e.g. corresponding to a fixed number of forks, as required by the underlying theory.
+Whereas mathematically our balls are identical, they are distinguishable being marked by the position $(i,j)$, so there is no entropy reduction associated with the exchange of the balls which would otherwise appear in a collection of identical and indistinguishable particles such as in quantum thermodynamics.
 Hence, our system is \textit{classical} with \textit{two sources} of uncertainty -- random ball distribution on a rough substrate as in fig.~\ref{fig:setting}, which we call collectively as \textit{roughness}, and \textit{forks} -- resulting in the corresponding entropies analogous to the considered in the literature packing \cite{Woodcock:1997,Logan:2022} and configurational \cite{Sutton:2020} entropies, which we take to be dimensionless \cite{Leff:1999} and thus temperature has units of energy.
 For the allowed interval of ball positions $\Delta x_{k} \ge \varepsilon$, cf. fig.~\ref{fig:energy-area}, we have $N_{\mathrm{r}} = (1 + 2 \Delta x_{k}/\varepsilon)^{n-2}$ possible configurations in the first layer thus furnishing an informational \textit{roughness entropy} $S_{\mathrm{r}} = \ln{N_{\mathrm{r}}}$ with $S_{\mathrm{r}} = 0$ for a regular pile as required; this definition of entropy reflects the amount of information we do not know about the system \cite{Jaynes:1957}.
 Appearance of forks provides yet another independent source of uncertainty as a ball in the fork may assume either of the two possible positions.
-In contrast to the roughness entropy, the entropy of forks $S_{\mathrm{f}} = N_{\mathrm{f}} \ln{2}$ is not readily computed since the number of forks $N_{\mathrm{f}}$ is not known a priori and, in general, dependent on the roughness size $\varepsilon$, cf. inset in fig.~\ref{fig:extensivity}: in the present work we will focus on the case when $\varepsilon$ is sufficiently small so that $N_{\mathrm{f}}$ is independent of it.
-Most importantly, fig.~\ref{fig:extensivity} indicates that entropy of forks is not extensive, i.e. not proportional to the pile volume $V$ \footnote{or, equivalently, the total number balls $\mathcal{N}$ since in our case $V \sim n^{2.0355 \pm 0.0039}$ over the range $n=11-501$}, the reason for which will become clear in the context of the rheology discussion (\S \ref{sec:rheol}).
+In contrast to the roughness entropy, the entropy of forks $S_{\mathrm{f}} = N_{\mathrm{f}} \ln{2}$ -- the formula for which follows by construction of a pile from bottom up \footnote{When a fork is encountered, we chose randomly either left or right ball position resulting into two realizations or more, if new forks are encountered in upper layers.
+This accounts for the fork entropy $S_f = \ln{2^{N_f}}$ for a given pile realization with $N_f$ forks.
+Alternatively, validity of this formula can be demonstrated empirically by constructing many pile realizations for the same bottom layer distribution and calculating the probability of each realization with $N_{f}$ forks, which proves to be $2^{-N_{f}}$.} -- is not readily computed since the number of forks $N_{\mathrm{f}}$ is not known a priori and, in general, dependent on the roughness size $\varepsilon$, cf. inset in fig.~\ref{fig:extensivity}: in the present work we will focus on the case when $\varepsilon$ is sufficiently small so that $N_{\mathrm{f}}$ is independent of it.
+Most importantly, fig.~\ref{fig:extensivity} indicates that entropy of forks is not extensive, i.e. not proportional to the pile volume \footnote{or, equivalently, the total number balls $\mathcal{N}$ since in our case $V \sim n^{2.0355 \pm 0.0039}$ over the range $n=11-501$}, the reason for which will become clear in the context of the rheology discussion (\S \ref{sec:rheol}); the pile volume is measured as the interior area of the polygonal chain obtained by connecting the ball centers along the entire pile perimeter.
 While non-extensivity is not unusual in other physical systems \cite{Maddox:1993,Tsallis:2005,Tsallis:2009,Becattini:2019} such as black holes, it does not allow us to use a more convenient for computations integral form of the fundamental thermodynamic relation, but, instead, its differential form